vproxy-tools/panama-native-interface/README.md

 ./pni.run --help
 ```

-> You will need `GraalVM for JDK 21` to make the native-image.
+> You will need `GraalVM`, whose version corresponds to your JDK, to make the native-image.

 ### 5. Sample